djhayes1994/WeatherWebapp/README.md

 # What is this?
-This is just me messing around with Python trying to get a better understanding of working with APIs.

-I'm also trying to get out of my comfort zone and start making use of functions/creating modules that can be called upon outside of the main script.
+This is a web based version of my Weather script.

 # How do I use it?